yeulih/semanticSimilarity/README.md

 Once you have BERT set up and running, you can use BERT for inference tasks.
 Two sample Python scripts are provided that extracts text from 2 sources, chunks it, generates embeddings, builds a document‑level embedding for each source text, and computes similarity between the two sources:
  - compare_pdfs.py
  - compare_csvs.py

-These scripts uses the following model in the SentenceTransformers library: all-mpnet-base-v2
+These scripts does not use the `bert-base-uncased` model in the Transformers library; instead, they use the `all-mpnet-base-v2` model in the SentenceTransformers library.

 To perform semantic similarity analysis on two text sources:
 1. Prepare two text files for analysis.
 2. In your activated virtual environment, run one of the provided Python scripts: `python <script_name> <text1_name> <text2_name>` E.g. python compare_pdfs.py pdf1 pdf2
   A Semantic Similarity score is produced.

-## AI Use Disclosure
+## Disclosure of AI Use
 AI was used to generate the initial instructions for setting up BERT as well as code samples and scripts.
+All other content, including the copy of the instructions as seen in the README file, was drafted and reviewed manually.